maxthraxx/chronicler/HELP.md

 - ⚠️ **Absolute paths** (not recommended)
   - `image: C:/Users/Michael/Pictures/map.png`
   - This only works on your current machine and may break if you move the vault
+  - Using this method for large images can significantly slow down page loading.

 Supported formats: `.jpg`, `.jpeg`, `.png`, `.webp`, `.gif`, `.svg`